How do bucket toilets work?

-If you’re serious about creating your own composting toilet, we highly recommend reading Humanure Handbook by Joseph Jenkins.
+If you’re serious about creating your own composting toilet, I highly recommend reading Humanure Handbook by Joseph Jenkins.
 The book is an absolute goldmine of useful information about everything imaginable to do with composting toilets.
 More specifically, Joseph includes detailed plans for crafting your very own composting toilet.

-If you want to skip all of the guesswork and potentially unwanted sticky situations, we recommend signing up for a completely free trial of Amazon Kindle Unlimited where the book is available without charge.
+If you want to skip all of the guesswork and potentially unwanted sticky situations, I recommend signing up for a completely free trial of Amazon Kindle Unlimited where the book is available without charge.

 If you’re able to digest the book in less than a month, you can cancel your trial without any further costs.
-Win win.
+Win-win.

 Natures head composting toilet is a separating toilet, so collects the solids and liquids in separate containers.